csunghye/acoustic_pipeline/README.md

 * `-trans_folder`: Optional (type: string).
 Enter the location of a folder with corresponding transcript files.
 If not specified, the program looks for transcript files in the `input_folder`.

 * `-audio_type`: Optional (type: string).
-By specifying the audio type, only audio files in those formats will be processed.
+If specified, only audio files in the specified format will be processed.
 All audio types that are supported by Sox (http://sox.sourceforge.net/) are supported.
 If not specified, the default file type is `wav`.

 * `-openSMILE`: Optional (type: boolean).
 If `True`, openSMILE will run and calculate low-level descriptor features of the configuration file selected.
 The location of openSMILE in Audiopipe1 is `/usr/local/src/opensmile`.